LisaNicvert/RSnetwork/README.md

 The code used to perform analyses and produce figures of this project is licensed under the Creative Commons Attribution 4.0 International License.

-The underlying source code used generate content (contained in the R/ folder and associated to the package) is licensed under the GPL >= 2 licence.
+The underlying source code used generate content (contained in the R/ folder and associated to the package) is licensed under the MIT licence.

 For data licences, see the original data paper by Dehling et al. (2021).